samanthacsik/Intro-to-the-Tidyverse/README.md

 # Intro-to-the-Tidyverse
 R-Ladies Meetup May 2019
-Leaders: Sam Csik, An Bui
+Leaders: An Bui, Sam Csik

 ## Outline
 1. What is the tidyverse?